brickbots/PiFinder/docs/user_guide.md

 Some actions in one screen will move you to another, for instance selecting an object from the Catalog will switch automatically to the Locate screen.

-The remaining buttons serve different purposes depending on which screen you are on at the time you press them, but there are some key-combinations that act across any of the individual screens:
+The remaining function keys serve different purposes depending on which screen you are on at the time you press them, but there are some key-combinations that act across any of the individual screens:

-* Long press A:  For screens with options, such a the Catalog screeen, holding down the A function key will bring up the configuration items for that screen.
+* Long press _A_:  For screens with options, such a the Catalog screeen, holding down the A function key will bring up the configuration items for that screen.
-* Enter + Up/Down: This combination will adjust the screen brightness up and down at any time.
+* _ENT + UP/DN_: This combination will adjust the screen brightness up and down at any time.

 ### Chart
 ![Chart interface](../images/screenshots/CHART_001_docs.png)